grails/grails-redis/README.md

 This technique is very useful for caching values that are frequently requested but expensive to calculate.

 As of version 1.2 you may also use the new memoize annotations.
-See the Memization Annotation section for usage and examples.
+See the Memoization Annotation section for usage and examples.

 There are methods for the basic Redis data types: